-In the event of bankruptcy of the Issuer, the ability of the assets comprising the Special Estate to generate funds to make timely payments on the Covered Bonds will in part depend on whether the Special Estate has been maintained in compliance with the statutory requirements (see section headed Summary description of the Belgian Covered Bonds Legislation).
+In the event of bankruptcy of the Issuer, the ability of the assets comprising the Special Estate to generate funds to make timely payments on the Covered Bonds will in part depend on whether the Special Estate has been maintained in compliance with the statutory requirements (see section headed Summary of the Belgian Covered Bonds Legislation).
 To the extent that the bank accounts into which collections in respect of the Special Estate are paid or where funds are otherwise held for the Special Estate are held with the Issuer, a commingling risk cannot, as a practical matter, be excluded.
-This risk is mitigated to some extent by the revindication mechanism provided in Article 3, second indent of Annex III to the Banking Law pursuant to which the property rights over any amounts that are part of the Special Estate but that cannot be identified as such in the General Estate are transferred by operation of law to other unencumbered assets in the General Estate to the Special Estate to the Special Estate).
+This risk is mitigated to some extent by the revindication mechanism provided in Article 3, second indent of Annex III to the Banking Law pursuant to which the property rights over any amounts that are part of the Special Estate but that cannot be identified as such in the General Estate are transferred by operation of law to other unencumbered assets in the General Estate selected in accordance with the criteria specified in Condition 12.1 (Criteria for the transfer of assets by the General Estate to the Special Estate).